top of page

 Doula Services are $1500.
 Availability for doula support is very limited.

-Primary Midwifery clients are prioritized due to limited availability.
+Primary Midwifery clients are prioritized due to limited availability, reach out for inquiry.

-Rose & Oak works with a private billing service that will counsel clients independently to pursue reimbursement for out of hospital birth.
+Rose & Oak works with a private billing service that will counsel clients independently to pursue reimbursement for out of hospital birth and can submit a superbill at the conclusion of the 6 week postpartum visit.

 A 500. deposit is required to initiate care.
 Payment is required by 37 weeks unless